JakubKorytko/JakubKorytko/README.md

 ## 🚀 About Me

 Hey there!
 I'm your friendly neighborhood **Software Developer**.\
-I'm currently juggling the life of a programmer\
+I'm currently juggling a **full-time internship as a Software Engineer**\
-with a **full-time job as an SAP/EDI Technical Support Specialist**\
-and a **part-time studies in Computer Science at the Politechnika Krakowska**.
+with a **part-time studies in Computer Science at the Politechnika Krakowska**.

 While I'm all about **JavaScript** and its little brother **TypeScript**,\
 (**React** and **Node.js** are my jam),